bshafer93/Star-Zero/README.md

-# StarZero - Senior Project
+# Star Zero

 ## Description
 A vertical slice demo for an Isometric rhythm game twin-stick shooter.
 Developed at Loyola Marymount University for senior projects.

 ## Features
 * Isometric twin-stick combat with dodge <br>